Overview

 Restrictions and guidelines imposed by a client may impact the composition and performance of

 portfolios.
-As a result, performance of portfolios within the same investment objective may vary
+As a result, performance of portfolios within the same investment objective may vary.

-identical to any other individual portfolio performance.
+any other individual portfolio performance.

 BIP presents the investment plan/portfolio design for the client’s individual circumstances.
 The